swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 - Section 2.1.3.1, "Declaring Authorized Scopes", was introduced in order to define how an Identity Provider declares authorized scopes.
 Section 6.2.1, "Attribute Release and Consuming Rules", was updated with release and consumption rules for scoped attributes.

 - Support for the Holder-of-key Web Browser SSO Profile has been added.

+- Removed text in section 7, "Authentication for Signature", regarding the use of the deprecated sigmessage URI:s.

 **Changes between version 1.5 and 1.6:**